-Ngāti Rehua Ngātiwai ki Aotea are hosting their annual Mānawatia a Matariki event at Kawa Marae on Friday 28 June.
+Ngāti Rehua Ngātiwai ki Aotea hosted their annual Mānawatia a Matariki event at Kawa Marae on Friday 28 June.

-What’s different this year?
+What was different to previous years?
 The first hautapu ceremony Kawa Marae held for Matariki in 2022 was led by the wahine, last year’s was led by the tamariki.

-“This year it’s time for the tāne to have their turn,” says Kawa Marae administrator, Michelle McGregor.
+“This year it was time for the tāne to have their turn,” says Kawa Marae administrator, Michelle McGregor.

 A hautapu ceremony involves cooked kai being pulled out of the earth with its steam being offered to the stars.

-Between the ceremony and breakfast guests will have the opportunity to learn waiata in the wharenui.
+Between the ceremony and breakfast guests had the opportunity to learn waiata in the wharenui.

-There will be a viewing of the film “Whina” kicking off at 10am, accompanied by a kōrero with director Paula Whetu Jones about how the movie came about.
+A special viewing of the film “Whina” was accompanied by a kōrero with director Paula Whetu Jones about how the movie came about.
 Whina is the story of Dame Whina Cooper, the beloved Māori matriarch who worked tirelessly to improve the rights of her people.

-Another feature of the day will be a small market with stalls including jewellery, clothing, artwork, weaving, some rongoā (herbal medicines and consultations), and the marae will be selling merchandise.
+Another feature of the day was a small market with stalls offering jewellery, clothing, artwork, weaving, some rongoā (herbal medicines and consultations), and marae merchandise.

-Mānawatia a Matariki at Kawa Marae is supported by funding from Aotea / Great Barrier Local Board.
+Mānawatia a Matariki at Kawa Marae was supported by funding from Aotea / Great Barrier Local Board.

 Stay up to date